banerjs/blog/notes.md

 If I want to simplify the Admin pages to simply handle the metadata, and leave the editing of the posts to git (leaning towards this):

 - Revamp admin and blog URL structuring
-  - Infer path from the location in the file system
+  - Infer path and metadata from the file system

 # Todo

 - Move to node 6 and OpenShift
-  - Have a less complicated dependency tree
-  - Create less complicated codebase
 - Create a way to maintain the data source
   - Allow editing of sections
     - Create XHR endpoints for the edits